kbknapp/blog-kbknapp-dev/posts/019_configs.md

 ## Background

-Recently [this post titled, "Don't prefill Your config files"][post] was makig its round of the various news aggregators I follow.
+Recently [this post titled, "Don't prefill Your config files"][post] was making its round of the various news aggregators I follow.
 This topic closely tracks the last few articles I wrote about building command line applications and passing around an ["Application Context."][ctx]